I need my vegetables cut right.

 Mom is a great cook, but I can’t ever imagine her to have a moment to pause and appreciate the beauty of her chopped vegetables.
 As long as they were clean and cut into sizes that could go in to a steaming hot stew, she was sorted.
 As a working woman and largely a single parent to three brats, I can’t even begin to imagine how she set up meals in front of us within twenty mins of coming home.
 And that’s all she had most days.

 My Grandma was a working woman too.
-But by the time I interacted with my grandma, she had retired from her teaching job.
+But by the time I interacted with my grandma, she had retired from teaching.
 That didn’t stop her from being busy, yet there was a method to her madness.

 And she was particular.
 When she chopped her veggies, or when we sat down next to her to ‘help’ we had to follow suit.
 I don’t remember her scolding me though!

 Her kitchen was humongous… And some of my fondest memories of kerala is in it.
-Watching her as made butter, or climbing up into the cove for wood, moving from one place to another so swiftly.
+Watching her as she made butter, or climbed up into the cove for wood, moving from one place to another so swiftly.